 In the kids' film Magic Island, the Action Girl slices a pirate's belt.
 While he's trying to pull up his pants (and giving the audience a good look at his silly boxers), she says "Don't be droppin' yer drawers in the presence of a lady!" and quite literally kicks his ass.

 Inversion in RoboCop (1987): When Murphy's partner Anne Lewis gets the drop on one of Boddicker's thugs, he's in the middle of relieving himself.
 He asks for a few seconds to keep his modesty back in his pants — and then gets the advantage when this distracts the officer.

-And for the hat trick, Daine in The Immortals fights her final battle with the big bad naked of both magic (because of exhaustion) and clothes (because there's no Magic Pants aspect to her shapeshifting ability) — naked except for the badger god's claw, which she wears as a pendant, and turns out to make a handy knife.
+The Immortals: Daine fights her final battle with the big bad naked of both magic (because of exhaustion) and clothes (because there's no Magic Pants aspect to her shapeshifting ability) — naked except for the badger god's claw, which she wears as a pendant, and turns out to make a handy knife.

 During the final immunity challenge of the fourth season, Kathy lost her balance while attempting to stop a breast from slipping out of her shirt.

 Sandy was able to neutralize Erinn in a challenge in Tocantins by pulling Erinn's bikini top strap backwards.